Ben16lab/MY-FIRST-PROJECT-WORKS/README.md

 ### Tools used

-- Ms Excel for data cleaning (Download here)
+- Ms Excel for data cleaning [download here](https://www.microsoft.coom)
    - for data collection
    - for data cleaning
+     1. data manipulation
+     2. data manching

 - SQL Iserver (for querying and Analysis)